JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 ## SkyhookDM

 SkyhookDM [@lefevre2020skyhookdm] is a cloud storage system that leverages "programmable storage" capabilities to enhance data management directly within the storage layer of a distributed object storage system such as Ceph.
 The goal of Skyhook is to allow users to transparently grow and shrink their data storage and processing needs as demands change.
 Skyhook utilizes and extends Ceph distributed object storage with customized C++ "object classes" that enable database operations such as SELECT, PROJECT, AGGREGATE to be offloaded (i.e., pushed down) directly into the object storage layer.
-We are developing custom user-defined functions (UDFs) to enable domain-specific processing as well.
 SkyhookDM also enables data management tasks to be executed directly within storage such as local indexing and data redistribution or reformatting (row/col) to support dynamic data management in the cloud.
 These tasks operate directly on objects at the single object or cross-object level.

 ## Rook